Monday, 19 December 2016

 THE IDEA OF A COMICS ANNUAL isn't an especially new one, not even at the beginning of the 1960s when DC published Superman Annual 1 (Aug 1960).
 The earliest annual I could find in US comics was Archie Annual 1 (1950).
 By the time that was published, Archie had been established as a leading comics character for almost a decade.
 It must have seemed like a good idea to other comics publishers because pretty quickly, other annuals started appearing on the newsstands.

 During the 1950s, the concept of comic annuals was an interesting novelty.
-Where the UK comics market had had annuals for years, it took quite a few years before the American publishers caught on.
+Where the UK comics market had had annuals for decades, it took quite a few years before the American publishers caught on.

 Click image to enlarge.